 Why has the obligation to submit transfer pricing documentation been tightened?

-The Act on the Implementation of the EU's DAC 7 Directive (DAC 7 Implementation Act) introduced procedural changes to the framework conditions for external audits.
-As part of these changes, the submission requirements for transfer pricing documentation were also tightened in terms of content and time.
-Germany is thus following the global trend of expanding compliance obligations for companies.
+With the law for the implementation of the EU’s DAC 7 Directive (DAC 7 Implementation Act) and the Fourth Bureaucracy Relief Act (BEG IV), the submission obligations for transfer pricing documentations were modified in terms of content and timing.Germany is thus following the global trend of expanding compliance obligations for companies.
 In addition to speeding up external audits, the main aim of the stricter requirements is to increase the transparency of intra-group business relationships between international companies and thus combat tax-motivated profit shifting more effectively.

 For internationally active companies, these changes effectively mean an ongoing obligation to document their international cross-border business relationships within the group and thus additional compliance costs as well as an increased tax and sanction risk.